biotrain-latam/AI-pilot-course/Module 2 Clustering/README.md

 ### Collaborators

-Example: Carla Valeria Filippi, Facultad de Agronomia, Universidad de la República, Uruguay

-Jose Arturo Molina Mora - University of Costa Rica, Co-Investigator, lead for LATAM, Costa Rica
+Example: Nelly Sélem, Centro de Ciencias Matemáticas UNAM, México Jose Arturo Molina Mora - University of Costa Rica, Co-Investigator, lead for LATAM, Costa Rica

 xxx

 ### Secondee

-xxxxx
+Jeanett Daga

 ## Learning outcomes

 By the end of this course, participants will be able to: ERASE OTHER OUTCOMES NOT CORRESPONDING TO YOUR MODULE

 1. Identify appropriate AI concepts and techniques, ethical aspects, and general usability of AI in bioscience.